-Cardinal Newman College based in Preston, Lancashire is the highest performing Sixth Form College nationally and a wonderful place to study.
+Cardinal Newman College based in Preston, Lancashire is the third highest performing Sixth Form College nationally and a wonderful place to study.
 With outstanding teachers, facilities and results, we are the place of choice for students across Lancashire.
 We are a happy and distinctive Catholic Sixth Form College, with a small and unique campus, welcoming students of all faiths and has a strong feeling of community.

 With a range of over 50 courses, from A Levels to Level 2 and Level 3 BTEC courses, we help our students to progress onto prestigious universities such as the Russell Group and rewarding careers.
 With outstanding teachers, facilities and results we are the place of choice for students in Lancashire.